LeidyGil/leidygil.github.io/SQL_English.md

 ## Subqueries
 ### Introduction to subqueries
 Subqueries, allow us to use the results of one query within another query.
-We are asked to SELECT all people earning above the average.
+We are asked to select all people earning above the average.
 These types of questions can be answered using subqueries.
 The idea to answer this is as follows:
 We calculate the average